SamuelAj07/Data-Performance-Survey/README.md

 ---

-## 💼 Case Study
+## 💼Case Study

+This case study surveys data from data professionals worldwide to uncover key patterns and insights.
+This analysis looks at the relationship that exist between individuality and various external factors (payment gaps, gender, industries priority, skills, career change,  job satisfaction , country)

-## 🧩 Data Sources
+## 🧩Data Sources

+*Data Professional Survey File Data*

-## 🔨⚒ Tools Used
+## 🔨⚒Tools Used

-1. EXCEL
+1️⃣ EXCEL

-a.
-Cleaning Data
+ - Cleaning Data

-b.
-Pivot Table
+- Pivot Table

-c.
-Pivot Charts
+-	Pivot Charts

-2. Powerbi
+2️⃣ Powerbi

 .
-Data Importing: Getting data as an excel file in PowerBI .
+Data Importing: Getting data as an excel file in PowerBI

+.
 Data Transformation and Manipulation: Use of powerquery for Table quality and distribution.
 Dax function for a calculated column of the Year.

 .
 Data visualization of pre-processed data.

-3. SQL
+3️⃣ SQL

 a.
 Data Maintenance

 b.
 Data Retrieval